FanxwGit/typegame/readme.md

 ## Commit Message Format

-plase use the following commit type
+Please use the following commit type

 ```bash
 Feat: Add new feature